ORNL/AdditiveFOAM/tutorials/AMB2018-02-B/README.md

 The refinement region projects along the heat source path and targets a desired average cell load per processor.

+Runtime redistribution is disabled by default with `type none` in `constant/dynamicMeshDict`.
+Change it to `type distributor` to enable the provided PT-Scotch configuration.
+The mesh distributor then checks every 10 time steps and redistributes when an active refinement model creates more than 10% cell-count imbalance.
+These are starting values; production cases should tune `redistributionInterval` and `maxImbalance` for their mesh and MPI count.

+The tutorial uses OpenFOAM's generic `distributor`, which balances cell counts.
+Do not change its type to `loadBalancer`: that component requires registered per-cell `cpuLoad` objects that AdditiveFOAM does not currently provide.

 ### Coefficients

 `model`